hanrai/GettingAndCleaningData/README.md

 #### Goal 4: Appropriately labels the data set with descriptive variable names.
 After Goal 1 finished, all datas are ready now.
 It's a good time to add names to columns.
 Why here?
 Because I can use column name for reference later if I done it here.
 It means I can use data$activity instead of data$Vxxx or data[[xxx]].
 I read the features file and add 'subject' and 'activity' as colnames.
 Now every column have their name. colnames(data) will return or set the colnames, I will set the colnames. read.table will return a data frame, so read.table(...)$V2 will return the 2nd col of that data frame.
 If you see the file, you will know it's a string vector.
 Great.
 This sentence means I'll read the file 'features.txt' as colnames for data.
 But data have two more column I added from Goal 1, so I need to add these column names to that vector returned by read.table()$V2.
 To combine vectors, use c().

+#### Goal 3: Uses descriptive activity names to name the activities in the data set.
-#### Activity file is arranged in right order, so I can use them directly.
+Activity file is arranged in right order, so I can use them directly.
 Use data$activity as index, replay data$activity column with descriptive names.
-(Goal 3)
+If you open subject_train.txt or subject_test.txt file, you will see they're all numbers.
+And those numbers and the line numbers of activity file are concordant.
+That's a good news, because I can forget about the merge process, and use data$activity as index directly to index the descriptive activity names inside the activity file.
+How to do that?
+Ignore the first column returned from read.table, and the 2nd column is the descriptive activity names for activities, then index them with data$activity directly.
+Great right?
+After this sentence, activities will be replaced with descriptive activity names.

-#### Then extract required data for tidy data.
+#### Goal 2: Then extract required data for tidy data.
 But I have to add two columns, 'subject' and 'activity'.
 I can create new variable to save them, but keep them in data frame will be nice.
 (Goal 2)
 #### Calculate the mean for each activity and each subject.
 All datas are ready to use, what you need is just a beautiful formula.
 (Goal 5)
 #### Last step, save the data.